marmelab/sedy/README.md

 ### On all repositories of your organisation
 Sedy is not available on GitHub organisations yet.
-If you are interessed, please contact [marmelab](https://marmelab.com) for any request.
+If you are interested to help, please contact [marmelab](https://marmelab.com) for any request.

 # Contributing
 Whether it's for a bug or a suggestion, your feedback is precious.
 Feel free to [fill an issue](https://github.com/marmelab/sedy/issues/new).
 Be sure that it will be considered.